 Google can impose penalties for bogus link stuffed articles.
 In some drastic cases, they’ve even wiped a website clear off their search engine if found guilty of misconduct in terms of poorly written posts with an overbearing amount of keywords or links.
 This is why quality content is more important than ever before.

 An example of great copy spearheading marketing results is when Julia McCoy, founded the content creation agency Express Writers.
 The company has rapidly grown since their inception in 2011 from an idea to a leading business that now boasts over 75 staff members who have successfully finished over 14,500 content projects.
 They have a client roster which is nearing the 5,000 mark, and enabled a UK based marketing company to double their monthly visitors from 25 000 to 50 000 and in return increased various revenue streams through competent SEO practice.

-According to an article published off business.com, the real estate industry are leading the way in online content creation which is proving to be highly beneficial within all areas of providing quality information to consumers.
+According to an article published off business.com, the real estate industry is leading the way in online content creation which is proving to be highly beneficial within all areas of providing quality information to consumers.

 “Being an industry leader means having visibility across all digital channels and social spaces.
 Nowhere is this better understood than the real estate industry, a surprising new force in content marketing.
 Real estate agents aren’t just dabbling in content marketing, they’re dominating it with best practices that are relevant to all industries”. - Brian Hughes (2017).

 This is proof that the consumer is still looking for quality content that is useful and relevant.
 Preferring this over flashy clickbait, keyword and link stuffing and generally poorly researched material.
 If you’re not going for quality and are looking for quick ways of achieving results, you will surely be left behind.

 According to an article published off searchengineland.com, one of the penalties that Google can impose is for copy being lesser in quality meaning information is too “thin” and considered irrelevant.